s4920723/nuke_speedLines/README.md

-# nuke_speedLines
+# Speed Lines for Nuke
-A nuke plug-in that draws speed lines as a form of stylized motion blur
+A plug-in for The Foundry Nuke used to generate speedlines (a type of stylzed motion blur common in traditional animation and motion graphics).